Pseudogap in electron-doped cuprates: Strong correlation leading to band splitting: Results and analysis

-The overall consistency between the paramagnetic CDMFT result and the ARPES spectra is found in i) $s$-symmetry gap, ii) the electron-hole asymmetry, iii) the reduction of the gap in the antinodal region, and iv) the absence of band-folded gap formation along the AFM BZ boundary.
-They imply that the pseudogap of electron-doped cuprates originates not from AFM ordering but from the strong electron correlation, as has been proposed for the hole-doped cuprates \cite{Sakai2010,Sakai2013}.
-Although the size is much smaller, the momentum dependence of the gap structure (Fig.~\ref{AFPG_BZ}) with an indirect gap (cut~\#5 in Fig.~\ref{AFPG_band}, cuts~\#1 and \#2 in Fig.~\ref{AFPG_antinode}) shows a remarkable resemblance with the Mott gap as one sees in Fig.~\ref{DMFT}a (See Supplementary Fig.~2 for the calculated spectral function including the unoccupied side), in contrast to the direct gap expected in the case of the AFM gap.
+The consistency between the paramagnetic CDMFT result and the ARPES spectra is i) the nodeless pseudogap, ii) the electron-hole asymmetry, iii) the reduction of the gap in the antinodal region, and iv) the gap opening not on the AFM BZ boundary but away from it.
+Points i) and ii) can be explained by the AFM band-folding picture and point iii) by the variational Monte-Carlo~\cite{Chou2008} and variational cluster-perturbation theory studies~\cite{SenechalPRL2005}, respectively, for the AFM and coexisting AFM and $d$-wave superconducting states.
+However, our crucial point iv) is not reproduced by calculations assuming AFM order.
+Even spin-wave theory beyond the mean-field AFM ordered state ~\cite{Marsiglio1991} cannot account for the present ARPES results.
+Note that in the present CDMFT calculations, AFM order is absent while all the short-range charge and spin correlations within the $2 \times 2$ cluster are fully taken into account.
+Our result reproducing all the salient features of the ARPES spectra by the $2 \times 2$ {\it paramagnetic} CDMFT calculations suggests that the Mott physics is at the origin of the pseudogap of electron-doped cuprates through the enhanced electron correlations without long-range AFM correlations, as in the case of the hole-doped cuprates~\cite{MaierPRB2002,Civelli2005,Kyung2006,FerreroPRB2009,Sakai2010,Sakai2013}.
+The present results thus indicate the formation of the particle-hole asymmetric pseudogap in the cuprates of both carrier types, without relying on competing instabilities towards charge~\cite{Comin2016}, AFM~\cite{Motoyama2007}, or nematic order~\cite{Hinkov2008,Lawler2010}.
+The momentum dependence of the pseudogap (Fig.~\ref{AFPG_BZ}) with an indirect gap (cut~\#5 in Fig.~\ref{AFPG_band}, cuts~\#1 and \#2 in Fig.~\ref{AFPG_antinode}) shows a remarkable resemblance with the Mott gap, although the magnitude is much smaller, as one sees in Fig.~\ref{DMFT}a (See Supplementary Fig.~S4 for the calculated spectral function including the unoccupied side), in contrast to the direct gap predicted for the AFM gap.
+The CDMFT calculations also \mh{qualitatively} reproduce the enhanced pseudogap at low electron doping (Fig.~\ref{doping}) observed in the previous ARPES study~\cite{Armitage2002}\mh{, while on the quantitative level the persistence of the pseudogap on the overdoped side seems to be overestimated within the current model and parameter choice}.